Robert Durst takes stand at his trial, denies killing friend

 LOS ANGELES (AP) — Robert Durst took the stand at his California murder trial Monday and immediately denied killing his best friend.

-“Did you kill Susan Berman?”
+“Bob, did you kill Susan Berman?”
 Durst’s attorney Dick DeGuerin said to open the testimony of the 78-year-old New York real estate heir.

 “No,” Durst answered.